opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

   let nameEl: HTMLElement     // reference to the name input DOM node
 ```

-Now the only warnings that `npm run validate` emits come from `Todo.svelte`, so let's fix it.
+Now the only warnings that `npm run validate` emits comes from when we are calling the `Todo.svelte` component, so let's fix it.

-If you haven't already done it, add the `lang='ts'` attribute, import the `TodoType`, and set the type of our todo prop, like this:
+Open the `Todo.svelte` file, add the `lang='ts'` attribute, import the `TodoType`, and set the type of our todo prop, like this:

 ```typescript
   import type { TodoType } from '../types/todo.type'